nasa-fornax/fornax-documentation/documentation/compute_environments.md

 ### Select an Environment

 **Notebook:** To activate a specific environment from a {term}`notebook <Jupyter Notebook>`, click on the name of the notebook's current environment at the top right and then select your desired environment from the kernel drop down menu.
+If you open a Fornax demo notebook and get a popup window asking you to select a kernel, choose the kernel from the drop down menu with the same name as the notebook you are opening.
+If you open any other notebook and get a popup window asking you to select a kernel, `python3` is usually the best choice.

 **Terminal:** To activate a specific environment from the {term}`terminal <terminal>`, run: `source $ENV_DIR/{environment-name}/bin/activate`.
 For example, to activate the `py-light_curve_classifier` environment, run: